eknutov/SemanticTeamIMRO/DoR-DoD.md

-Before the definition of done/ready is discussed, a short introduction on the process the m-team uses is discussed.
 The model is partitioned into several parts which each can be modelled independently (this does not mean that there is no overlap).
-During the modelling of these partitions, the team identifies and discusses commonalities between the partitions and add these to a seperate 'common model' graph/file/folder.
-In such a way that, a super class / subclass relation is estabished between the common file and all its partitions.
+During the modelling of these partitions commonalities between the partitions were identified and discussed in such a way that, a super class / subclass relation is established between the common file and its partitions.
 All partitions inherit classes, properties and shapes defined in the common folder and only specific, non-common, classes/properties/shapes are described in the partitions.

 ## DoR